openmanuscript/openmanuscript/tools/README.md

 # OpenManuscript tools

-For more information about these tools, contact david@dhrogers.com.
+For more information about these tools, contact david *at* dhrogers *dot* com.

 ## Introduction